KCPT19/Protocol-Enforcer/readme.txt

 == Screenshots ==

-1. Picture of the widget just after it was added.
-It is empty and not filled out yet.
+1. The metabox
-2. The widget filled out.
+2. The metabox with the select options expanded.

 == Changelog ==